 (Note: this is not a complete list by any means.
 I am not including the big epic motion pictures, "Anna Karenina," "The Hobbit," and, "Les Miserables."
 The trailers for, "Amour," "The Impossible," and the documentary, "Chasing Ice," look pretty inspiring, but I haven't seen them yet.)

-10) "The Bicycle Thief" While in search of his "stolen" bike, a boy discovers that his father has abandoned him.
+10) "The Kid with the Bike."
+While in search of his "stolen" bike, a boy discovers that his father has abandoned him.
 The hard reality sets in - not all parents do what is best for their kids.
 This movie deals honestly with how that neglect affects a child and causes them to make bad decisions.
 And yet one understanding, committed adult can make a difference - even if they can't solve all the problems.